MICR-21/Vote-X/README.md

 - Node.js: Used for handling real-time features.
 - Composer: Dependency manager for PHP.
 - NPM: Package manager for Node.js.
+- MetaMask: used to register voters and ensure that they do not vote multiple times.
+- Ganache: provided a development enviroment for testing and deploying the smart contract.

 ## Installation